 |

-HAITI > CARIBBEAN
+HAITI HOLIDAYS > CARIBBEAN

 Situated on the western third of the island of Hispaniola in the Caribbean Sea, east of Cuba.